tetloose/tetloose-fractal/src/patterns/03-components/accordion/accordion.readme.md

 ### component.animation

 This is the animation effect for loading the accordion, you can see the styles here `src/styles/utils/animate.scss`.
-Animations are automatically named `u-animate-` so you only need to supply the last part of the argument.
+Animations are automatically named `u-load-` so you only need to supply the last part of the argument.

 ### component.duration